datarisk-io/mlops_codex/docs/source/training_guide.rst

         # Build the DataFrame with the results
         results = pd.DataFrame({"pred": pipe.predict(X), "proba": pipe.predict_proba(X)[:,1]})

-        # Returns the training results according to the parameters expected by Neomaril
+        # Returns the training results according to the parameters expected by MLOps
         return {"X_train": X, "y_train": y, "model_output": results, "pipeline": pipe,
                 "metrics": {"auc": auc.mean(), "f1_score": f_score.mean()}}

 The only parameter on the function is the path for the data file.
-This way we can execute it when the files are uploaded to Neomaril.
+This way we can execute it when the files are uploaded to MLOps.
 In the custom training experiment you can do whatever you want, test multiple algorithms, optimize hyperparameters, validate on multiple segments of the data.
 The important thing is the return of the function, where we get information about the final model of this version so we can log it.
 The return must be a dictionary with the following keys: